Posted by Kayla Cardona on Apr 15th 2022

 Vegetable maltitol syrup

 Maltitol is a pure vegetable sweetener that is extracted from maize (or corn) starch.
 In addition to maltitol, the syrup also contains glucose and short-chain complex sugars.
-Compared to pure glucose, its glycaemic index is only 46%.
+Compared to pure glucose, its glycemic index is only 46%.
 Maltitol syrup is harmless to teeth.

 Calorie-free acesulfame-K

 This quality sweetener is characterised by its high level of sweetness and its purity.
-It is not metabolised by the human body but excreted unchanged.
+It is not metabolized by the human body but excreted unchanged.
 Calorie-free acesulfame-K does not contain any source of phenylalanine.
 There are also no known allergic reactions to the substance.